-The third round of payments hits at the height of the 2020 tax-filing season, so it may be difficult for the IRS to ship all of the stimulus checks in less than a month and process millions of returns at the same time.
+The third round of payments hit at the height of the 2020 tax-filing season, and it was difficult for the IRS to ship all of the stimulus checks in less than a month and process millions of returns at the same time.
 To give itself some breathing room, the IRS moved the deadline for filing and paying federal income taxes to May 17.

-The third stimulus payments will be rolled out in tranches, or groups, over the next several weeks.
-Additional batches and payments will be sent by direct deposit and through the mail as a check or debit card.
+The third stimulus payments are being rolled out in tranches, or groups, by direct deposit and through the mail as a check or debit card.
 The vast majority of all economic impact payments (EIPs) will be issued by direct deposit, the IRS says, and it will continue to send batches of EIPs every week.

 The IRS, via the Treasury, sent the first tranche of payments on March 12, a total of 90 million payments worth about $242 billion.
 Most of these payments went to people who had filed 2019 or 2020 federal income taxes, or who had used the online IRS Non-Filers Tool.